CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 ```

 The query term is compared to the names and original paths of the files that have been uploaded to
-Allas, and matching objects are reported (but not downloaded). **Note:** Data uploaded
+Allas, and matching objects are reported (but not downloaded).
-to Allas using other tools than `a-put` is not included in this search process.

 The query term is processed as a regular repression where some characters, e.g. period (.), have a special meaning.
 The same regular expression syntax is used with e.g. the _grep_, _awk_ and _sed_ commands.